Drainage Study Phase II

 The Town of West Hartford has contracted with a consultant, CDM Smith, to complete the storm drainage study.
 Several areas within the study area experience continual street and basement flooding.
 The purpose of the study is to identify the extent of the deficiencies in the existing storm drainage system that result in street flooding.
 The drainage study will take place in areas identified with flooding problems.
 The study is broken up into two phases.
 Phase I of the study includes areas 1, 2 and 3 and Phase II of the study includes areas 4, 5, and 6 (See Map).
 The drainage study will consist of collecting, reviewing and analyzing existing data, including available plans, aerial photography, topographic mapping, and storm pipe video assessments for the project area.
 Based on the data collected, a drainage model of the existing storm drainage system will be developed.
 The objectives of the study are to reduce the occurrences of street and basement flooding if possible and disconnect “clean water” from the sanitary sewer system and connect it into the storm drainage system.

-Phase II of the study commenced in October of 2020 and shall take six months to complete.
+Phase II of the study commenced in October of 2020 and is complete.

 Frequently Asked Questions

 During storm events, the Town receives street and basement flooding complaints.
 From the complaints the Town has identified the locations where flooding is a problem.
 The drainage study is being conducted to evaluate the existing storm drainage systems to reduce and if possible eliminate the severity of the street and basement flooding within the study area.

 What are the study phases and limits?

 There are two study phases each consisting of three areas.
 The first phase consists of Areas 1, 2, and 3 and the second phase consists of Areas 4, 5, and 6.
 The limits are shown on the following map.